SXSW 2020: Accessibility for Museum Digital Experiences

 This year’s South by Southwest conference in Austin, TX will serve as a destination for discovery and both creative and professional growth.
 Thought leaders in technology, culture, the arts and more will gather to share their insights on their industries, developing an expansive network of creative professionals.

-As a part of SXSW 2020, ESI Design’s Principal, Creative and Head of Media Architecture Emily Webster will share the stage with New York City’s first Digital Accessibility Coordinator Walei Sabry to discuss how The Statue of Liberty Museum sets new benchmarks for making museums more inclusive.
+As a part of SXSW 2020, ESI Design’s Principal, Creative and Head of Media Environments Emily Webster will share the stage with New York City’s first Digital Accessibility Coordinator Walei Sabry to discuss how The Statue of Liberty Museum sets new benchmarks for making museums more inclusive.

 What to Expect: Accessibility for Museum Digital Experiences

 Thanks to ever-improving technology, museums are offering more interactive experiences than ever before, but many of these exhibits remain inaccessible to people with disabilities.
 With new federal mandates requiring museums to provide equitable access and resources for all people, the time is now for museum designers to step it up and make digital experiences for all.
 In this talk, the museum’s exhibit designers will present a case study for creating interactive and digital experiences that are accessible for the widest range of people.
 They will cover best practices, and accessibility innovations that must be considered for public experiences.

 What you’ll learn:

 - How museums make interactive experiences accessible to all people, regardless of ability.

 - How federal ADA guidelines have changed in relation to digital interactive experiences and IT at museums.

 - New ways that audio, video, and digital media can be used to make museums more accessible.